eslint/eslint/docs/rules/no-octal-escape.md

 # Disallow Octal Escapes

 As of version 5 of the ECMAScript specification, octal escape sequences are a deprecated feature and should not be used.
-It is recommended that unicode escapes be used instead.
+It is recommended that Unicode escapes be used instead.

 ```js
 var foo = "Copyright \251";